These thin and chewy funfetti blondie bars are a cinch to throw together and are so delicious, it will be hard to share!

-If you make these delightful little chewy funfetti blondies, be prepared to take a nibble and get them far, far away from your self-control.
+If you make these delightful little chewy funfetti blondie bars, be prepared to take a nibble and get them far, far away from your self-control.
 They may appear unassuming.
 I can see why.

 Sprinkles are cute, there’s no denying, but they aren’t a weakness of mine, especially not when compared with their heftier chocolate chip counterpart (oh heavens, no).

-However, I was not only taken aback by the deliciousness of these bars but completely proven wrong in my self-control (or lack of).
+However, I was not only taken aback by the deliciousness of these confetti blondie bars but completely proven wrong in my self-control (or lack of).
 I literally could not stop snitching nibbles, bites, entire quadrants of these funfetti blondies.

 Subtle in their power, they certainly don’t overwhelm with their size and girth and over-the-topness.
 Their simplicity is what won me over.

 I don’t know if I’d go that far (especially when you see the molten chocolate that came right after the week I made these) but they definitely have some serious yummy factor going on which makes them nearly impossible to resist.

 - 12 tablespoons (1 1/2 sticks, 6 ounces) butter, melted and cooled slightly so it isn't piping hot (but don't let it solidify)